mlooff/InterimPerformance-Dot-Gov-2018/_posts/2018-08-15-best-in-class-solutions.md

 ---

 Best-in-Class (BIC) solutions reduce the amount of effort individual buyers spend finding and researching acquisitions solutions.
-BIC solutions are designated by the Office of Management and Budget (OMB) as governmentwide solutions that:
+BIC solutions are designated by the Office of Management and Budget (OMB) as government-wide solutions that:
-- Allows acquisition experts to take advantage of pre-vetted, governmentwide contract solutions;
+- Allow acquisition experts to take advantage of pre-vetted, government-wide contract solutions;
-- Supports a governmentwide migration to solutions that are mature and market-proven;
+- Support a government-wide migration to solutions that are mature and market-proven;
-- Assists in the optimization of spend, within the governmentwide category management framework; and
+- Assist in the optimization of spending, within the government-wide category management framework; and
-- Increases the transactional data available for agency level and governmentwide analysis of buying behavior.
+- Increase the transactional data available for agency level and government-wide analysis of buying behavior.

 With guidance from GSA’s Category Management Program Management Office, BIC Solutions Owners developed Value Proposition Fact Sheets that describe their products or services with highlights about the solution’s benefits including small business participation, customer experiences, cost avoidance and other administrative savings as well as those provisions that can assist agencies in meeting the goals of the President’s Management Agenda.